 At Barnes Associates Ltd we regularly rely upon a combination of soil and nutrient testing to identify shortfalls in a trees ability to grow properly whether this is influenced by site conditions or physiological aspects of tree growth, which can help inform site management.

 Additionally, reliable information can be provided by measuring tree or plants response to a localised light test.
 Chlorophyll ﬂuorescence is a non-destructive diagnostic system of detecting and quantifying physiological condition and can be used to identify injury in trees from low temperatures, salinity and water stress conditions.
 It can also be useful in screening programmes as in many instances the eﬀects of stress can be detected prior to visible signs of deterioration.

 Chlorophyll content, is an additional test that can identify stress which limits the amount of carbohydrates available for growth and reduces nutrient uptake resulting in leaf chlorosis and necrosis.
 Exact knowledge of foliar chlorophyll concentrations, i.e. ‘greenness’, consequently provides a robust and accurate estimation of tree vitality.

 Tree root detection enabling major roots to be mapped.
 We use various types of advanced equipment such as the Fakopp root detector which can be used to map out main roots.
 This method is often used when foundation methods such as piling is required and tree roots need to be avoided or where a utility route is being planned.

-Aerial inspections are provided and undertaken by experienced and fully qualified arborists.
-These inspections provide details of the upper tree canopy and can detail defects such as cavities and pockets which can not been seen from ground based surveys.
+Aerial tree inspections are provided and undertaken by experienced and fully qualified arborists.
+These inspections provide details of the upper tree canopy and can detail defects such as cavities and pockets which can not been seen from ground based surveys often used as part of a bat survey.
 We often used micro-second timers for these surveys and sometimes tomography systems.